binmishr/Using-R-code-in-Java-Eclipse-with-rJava/README.md

 With detailed screen captures, let’s find the efficient way to use rJava in Eclipse.
 For convenience, we assume R and Eclipse are installed already.

-The rest of the codeset is attached in the .docx file with this repository.
+The rest of the codeset is attached in the .pdf file with this repository.